 - Actively engage residents in the revitalization process.

-- Maximize resources through coordination of City Departments and stakeholders to ensure the sustainability of revitalization efforts.
+- Maximize the resources available for revitalization through the coordination of City Departments and stakeholders.

-- Implement a revitalization model that can be evaluated based upon neighborhood specific conditions and replicated throughout the city
+- Implement a revitalization model that is sustainable, can be evaluated based upon neighborhood specific conditions, and replicated throughout the city

 How Can You Help?

 - Attend neighborhood meetings you hear about hosted by your neighbors or the NRT.